November 2020 Agenda—Green Bay, Wisconsin

 Free Rice is an online internet game that donates 20 grains of rice to the World Food Programme (WFP) for every word that is correctly defined.
 WFP, the United Nations frontline organization fighting hunger, distributes the rice to the hungry.

 Line Rider is an internet game, with versions available for Microsoft Silverlight and Flash.
 It was originally created in September 2006 by Boštjan Čadež (also known as “fšk”), a Slovenian student.
 When I taught at St. Paul, we would always play this on snowy afternoons just before Christmas break!

 There are a lot of neat examples of talented people taking this basic Flash piece and making amazing pieces of art.

 Thingiverse is a thriving design community for discovering, making, and sharing 3D printable things. … In the spirit of maintaining an open platform, all designs are encouraged to be licensed under a Creative Commons license, meaning that anyone can use or alter any design.

-On Pinshape, you can not only find high quality designs, but you can also sell your designs or share them with others.
+Pinshape you can not only find high-quality designs, but you can also sell your designs or share them with others.
 You can sort the items by newest, most popular, or lowest price.